-Spring Pre-load & Race Sag Adjustment

-The following adjustment procedure establishes the correct starting point for any suspension tuning - the proper rear spring pre-load adjustment for your specific needs.

-Your CRF should be at normal racing weight, including fuel and transmission oil.
+Spring Pre-load & Race Sag Adjustment The following adjustment procedure establishes the correct starting point for any suspension tuning - the proper rear suspension spring preload adjustment for your specific needs.
+Your CRF should be at normal racing weight, including fuel, oil and coolant.
 You should be wearing all your normal protective apparel.
 You will need two helpers.